-Last but not least, the smaller front compartment features organization panels for the items you want easily accessible – phone, wallet, passport etc. In addition to all that, this travel backpack also features an expandable side pocket (great for water bottles), stowable, padded shoulder straps and external compression straps.
+Last but not least, the smaller front compartment features organization panels for the items you want easily accessible – phone, wallet, passport, etc. In addition to all that, this travel backpack also features an expandable side pocket (great for water bottles), stowable, padded shoulder straps, and external compression straps.

 The Nubily pack is an excellent choice if you are primarily looking for a laptop backpack under $50.
 This can easily hold even the thickest 17” devices, and it retails for about $30.
 There is even an option that can hold laptops up to 18.4”, but that one is a bit pricier – it’s still under $50 though!

 This backpack is actually really versatile, thanks to the variety of compartments and pockets.
 The actual laptop compartment is TSA friendly, which makes the Nubily a really good option for travel as well.
-Especially since it has a capacity of 40 liters, which is what you usually get from a standard carry on bag.
+Especially since it has a capacity of 40 liters, which is what you usually get from a standard carry-on bag.

-The pack is made from water resistant polyester, and it features reinforced stitches for improved durability.
+The pack is made from water-resistant polyester, and it features reinforced stitches for improved durability.
 It might not be the toughest laptop backpack out there, but it certainly is the best bag you can get at such an affordable price point.

 And it’s very comfortable to wear, thanks to the thick padding and breathable mesh on the harness and backpanel.
-This side of the backpack also features a convenient luggage strap, a hidden pocket in the lower half of the backpanel and a tiny zippered pocket on one of the shoulder straps.
+This side of the backpack also features a convenient luggage strap, a hidden pocket in the lower half of the backpanel, and a tiny zippered pocket on one of the shoulder straps.

 In addition to that, the backpack has another four zippered pockets on the front.
-And the spacious main compartment which can fit all of your EDC items, or even enough clothes for a weekend away.
+And the spacious main compartment can fit all of your EDC items, or even enough clothes for a weekend away.
 There are also two stretchy side pockets that can hold water bottles, as well as side compression straps that will help stabilize the load.

-If you’re looking for a high capacity hiking backpack under $50, you’ll be glad to know that there are some really great options for less than $50.
+If you’re looking for a high-capacity hiking backpack under $50, you’ll be glad to know that there are some really great options for less than $50.
 One of those is the Loowoko pack; a ripstop nylon fabric backpack with a capacity of 50 liters.

 This bag features a very comfortable harness with thick padding and breathable mesh all around.
 The hip belt is also very comfortable, and it will hug your waist nicely so that you don’t feel the actual weight of the backpack.
-Which is a very handy feature, considering that the bag can hold up to 88 lbs of gear.
+This is a very handy feature, considering that the bag can hold up to 88 lbs of gear.